 The Kansas Veterans Commission has approved the college for the training of veterans under Public Law 550, 82nd Congress.
-The college is authorized under federal law to enroll nonimmigrant alien students.

 II-C. Transfer of Credit.

 MCC accepts credit for equivalent courses bearing a "C" (2.0) or higher grades from institutions accredited by regional accrediting commissions or the Association for Biblical Higher Education.
 Courses that are determined to be comparable in nature, content, level of credit, and relevant to MCC degree programs will be considered for transfer.
 Credits from institutions not accredited by associations listed above may be accepted following validation.
 Validation consists of the following: (a) only courses bearing a "B" (3.0) or higher grades will be eligible for transfer; (b) A review of syllabi, faculty credentials, grading standards, and other relevant learning resources at the sending institution will be conducted; and, (c) The student must earn a cumulative GPA of 3.0 or higher in the first semester of full-time enrollment at MCC.
 In some cases, only partial credit may be recognized for work done at colleges operating below conventional college standards.
 The amount of credit transferable from other institutions may vary according to the degree program.